We are currently accepting applications for our Summer Program in June 2023.

 ” Act Like A GRRRL is probably the best thing to happen to me.
 It opens up so many opportunities that I probably would never have imagined possible.
 It helps me to embrace how brightly I shine.
 It reminds me daily that I can do whatever I set my mind to.
 Act Like A GRRRL changes lives.
 It sure did change mine.” — Chelsey, age 19

 “Act Like a Grrrl is an intention to build a community where there are no judgements, and where we seek to break the stereotypes of girls being negative toward one another.
 Without ALAG, I wouldn’t be as brave or accepting as I learned to be and I wouldn’t have chosen the career path that I did.
 Every young woman who seeks to better herself and her community should be a part of this group.” — Kamilah, age 23, graduate of Tennessee State University

 “ALAG inspires you to reach beyond the boundaries you didn’t realized you had imposed on yourself.
 You can take charge of your life and allow your fullest ambitions to be realized.
 ALAG instilled in me a spirit to “prove them wrong,” and go after typically male-dominated studies and professions, specifically in astrophysics, optics, and philosophy.
-I feel smarter and more capable now than I ever thought I could be.” — Haviland, age 24, graduate of Agnes Scott College, pursuing a PhD in atmospheric science at Georgia Tech.
+I feel smarter and more capable now than I ever thought I could be.” — Haviland, age 28, graduate of Agnes Scott College, finishing a Master of Arts degree in atmospheric science at Georgia Tech.